mora-lab/installing/anaconda/tutorial_v1.0.md

 # Installing Anaconda in Linux
 <br>

 > The following are the instructions to install **Anaconda3** (version 2020.11) on Linux.
-The tutorial uses a **Linux CentOS-Stream-8** installed in a **VirtualBox** virtual machine 6.1.18, as described here: [Creating a CentOS-8 VM](https://github.com/mora-lab/installing/blob/main/virtualbox/tutorial_v1.0.md).
-A similar procedure can be followed by other OS.
+The tutorial uses a **Linux CentOS-Stream-8** installed in a **VirtualBox 6.1.18** virtual machine, as described here: [Creating a CentOS-8 VM](https://github.com/mora-lab/installing/blob/main/virtualbox/tutorial_v1.0.md).
+A similar procedure can be followed using other OS.

 ## - Downloads
 <br>